nextstrain/docs.nextstrain.org/src/learn/augur-to-auspice.rst

 the exported dataset JSON: ``{"key": "gt", "title": "Genotype", "type": "categorical"}`` which is used by Auspice to allow coloring by genotype.
 You can also define this in the auspice-config JSON if you wish to use a different title.
-The presence of these metadata will also enable the entropy panel in Auspice.
+The presence of these metadata will also enable the :ref:`diversity panel in Auspice <auspice-component-diversity-panel>`.

 .. _auspice-config-branch-labels: